Can a Prenup Help You?

 There are many good reasons to deviate from your state's laws.
 For instance, if you have children from a previous marriage, upon your death you may want your property to pass to your children rather than transfer to your current spouse.
-The advantage of prenuptial agreements is that you can craft them to meet your particular needs.
+The advantage of premarital agreements is that you can craft them to meet your particular needs.

 Creating a Valid Prenuptial Agreement

 Originally, prenuptial agreements were heavily scrutinized by judges because they were traditionally used to protect a wealthy individual from a partner with substantially less financial means.
 The fear was that the poorer spouse was being coerced to sign and that such agreements encouraged the dissolution of marriages.

 Courts do, however, still analyze prenups with a careful eye so it pays to do it right.
-Create a prenup that is clear, understandable and justifiable.
-If a judge decides that your prenup is unfair or doesn't meet state requirements, the agreement will be set aside.
+Create an agreement that is clear, understandable and justifiable.
+If a judge decides that your premarital agreement is unfair or doesn't meet state requirements, the agreement will be set aside.